-ADULTSServices include assessment and therapy programs that address your communication concerns after 18 years of age.
+Services include assessment and therapy programs that address your communication concerns after 18 years of age.

-CHILDRENServices include assessment and therapy programs for pre-school and school-aged children up to 18 years of age.
+Services include assessment and therapy programs for pre-school and school-aged children up to 18 years of age.

 What Is Speech Therapy?

 Speech therapy is when a certified practitioner, known as a speech-language pathologist (S-LP) works with an adult or child who has a communication difficulty such as spoken and written language issues, speech difficulties, stuttering, voice disorders, reading, and swallowing.
 SL-Ps help to identify the disorder(s), evaluate it, and provide treatment for it.
-Education regarding specific communication disorders, how we can help and what you as a parent or caregiver can do is an important focus of assessment and treatment.
+Education regarding specific communication disorders, how speech therapy can help and what you as a parent or caregiver can do is an important focus of assessment and treatment.

 Why Is Early Intervention So Important?

 Early difficulties with spoken language and understanding language can result in problems with reading, writing and overall learning.
 Furthermore, difficulty with social communication, an important aspect of making and keeping friends can be affected.
-Therefore the earlier a child gets assessed and has therapy the better.
+Therefore the earlier a child gets assessed and has speech therapy the better.

 Why Is Speech Therapy So Important?